vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

 }
 ```

 The other one is `getRecordComponents()`.
-You would call is in the same way as in the example above.
+You would call it in the same way as in the example above.
 It returns a list of `java.lang.reflect.RecordComponent`.
-It is basically a list of all the fields, which are in the recors with information such as:
+It is basically a list of all the fields, which are in the record with information such as:

 - Name
 - Type